-Follow these steps when you first plant your Hardy Geranium Rozanne and you’ll find that she will not merely survive, but will thrive and produce an abundance of strong vibrant geraniums to decorate your garden or landscape each year.
+Follow these steps when you first plant your Hardy Geranium Rozanne!
+She will thrive and produce an abundance of strong vibrant geraniums to decorate your garden or landscape each year.

 Full sun is Geranium Rozanne’s favourite place to be.
 Cranesbill Geraniums are happy enough in partial shade, but will really let their colours show and give you the full spectrum of foliage growth and vibrancy with full sun as long as the soil does not dry out completely.

-A fully established Geranium Rozanne will get along happily with just about any variation of watering schedule you’d like to offer.
+A fully established Geranium Rozanne will be happy with just about any variation of watering schedule you’d like to offer.
 But while she gets settled and goes through her first season, a steady watering schedule, providing consistently moist soil, will provide the best foundation for subsequent seasons of growth.

 Provide adequate drainage